 ProcessingRules [Optional]

-A URI identifying one or more processing rules that the signing service MUST apply when processing and using the provided signed information octets.
-The signing service MUST NOT process and complete the signature request if this attribute contains a URI that is not recognized by the signing service.
-When this attribute is present in the sign response, it represents a statement by the signature service that the identified processing rule was successfully executed.
+A URI identifying one or more processing rules that the Signing Service MUST apply when processing and using the provided signed information octets.
+The Signing Service MUST NOT process and complete the signature request if this attribute contains a URI that is not recognized by the Signing Service.
+When this attribute is present in the sign response, it represents a statement by the Signing Service that the identified processing rule was successfully executed.

 <ToBeSignedBytes> [Required]